tercen/memory_estimator/README.md

 A command-line tool for estimating memory requirements for Tercen workflows through automated testing with synthetic data.

+## TODO Features
+- [ ] Use OperatorSpecs to define qt, column, and row features
+- [ ] Add support for more synthetic data distributions
+- [ ] Use Tercen Control to remove the necessity of the memory_workflow template workflow inside the operator project

 ## Overview

 The Memory Estimator performs automated RAM requirement analysis by: